Sonic & Knuckles: Development

 The Sonic & Knuckles cartridge features a "lock-on" adapter that allows it to be physically attached to other Genesis cartridges.

 Sonic & Knuckles was developed in California by the Japanese members of Sega Technical Institute (STI).
 Sonic 3 and Sonic & Knuckles were originally planned as a single game; according to designer Takashi Iizuka, the team "really wanted to hit a home run", with larger stages that took longer to develop.
 As ROM cartridges were too small to contain the game and Sega wanted it released in time for a promotional deal with McDonald's in the US, Sonic 3 was split in two, with Sonic & Knuckles as the second part.
 As Mushroom Hill became the first stage of Sonic & Knuckles, the developers lowered its difficulty.

 Despite the split, the developers wanted the games to feel like a single experience.
 According to Roger Hector, vice president and general manager of STI, the lock-on technology was conceived between the releases of Sonic the Hedgehog (1991) and Sonic the Hedgehog 2 (1992).

 The team explained their situation to Sega's hardware division, which gave them the lock-on adapter.
 The team knew that players would likely use the adapter to insert games beside Sonic 3, so they implemented the Blue Sphere minigame for most games.
 They made Knuckles playable in Sonic 2 if that game was inserted because the team found his play style suited its levels.
-They considered including the same functionality for the original Sonic the Hedgehog, but the developers felt Knuckles' abilities did not work with its level design.
+They considered including the same functionality for the original Sonic the Hedgehog, but the developers felt Knuckles's abilities did not work with its level design.

 Release

-Sonic & Knuckles was released on October 18, 1994.
+Sonic & Knuckles was released worldwide on October 18, 1994.
 It was released around the same time as Nintendo's Donkey Kong Country for the Genesis's competitor, the Super Nintendo Entertainment System.
 Industry figures called the coinciding releases a "battle" as both advertised "revolutionary" technological advances: lock-on technology for Sonic & Knuckles and 3D-rendered graphics for Donkey Kong.

 Sonic & Knuckles was backed by a $45 million marketing campaign; at the time, video games typically had a marketing budget of $5 million.
-Blockbuster Video and MTV co-sponsored a tournament in which children were allowed to play Sonic & Knuckles.
+Blockbuster Video and MTV co-sponsored a tournament in which people were allowed to play Sonic & Knuckles.
 The final tournament was held at Alcatraz Island in San Francisco, California, with a prize of $25,000 and the title "The World's Most Hardcore Gamer".
 Two finalists were also awarded a copy of every Sega product released for the next year.
 MTV broadcast the tournament finale along with footage of the game as MTV's Rock the Rock.